-The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is $15.90b.
-To get the intrinsic value per share, we divide this by the total number of shares outstanding.
-This results in an intrinsic value estimate of $96.38.
-Compared to the current share price of $92.54, the company appears about fair value at a 4.0% discount to where the stock price trades currently.
-The assumptions in any calculation have a big impact on the valuation, so it is better to view this as a rough estimate, not precise down to the last cent.
+The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$21b.
+The last step is to then divide the equity value by the number of shares outstanding.
+Relative to the current share price of US$117, the company appears about fair value at a 10% discount to where the stock price trades currently.
+Remember though, that this is just an approximate valuation, and like any complex formula - garbage in, garbage out.

-Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
-You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
+The calculation above is very dependent on two assumptions.
+The first is the discount rate and the other is the cash flows.
+If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Akamai Technologies as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 8.8%, which is based on a levered beta of 1.016.
+In this calculation we've used 7.5%, which is based on a levered beta of 1.160.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Whilst important, DCF calculation shouldn’t be the only metric you look at when researching a company.
+Valuation is only one side of the coin in terms of building your investment thesis, and it shouldn't be the only metric you look at when researching a company.
 The DCF model is not a perfect stock valuation tool.
-Rather it should be seen as a guide to "what assumptions need to be true for this stock to be under/overvalued?"
+Preferably you'd apply different cases and assumptions and see how they would impact the company's valuation.
 If a company grows at a different rate, or if its cost of equity or risk free rate changes sharply, the output can look very different.
-For Akamai Technologies, I've compiled three pertinent aspects you should further research:
+For Akamai Technologies, there are three essential items you should assess: